inivekin/abosa/abosa.typ

 but could I prefer previous
 compared tae feeling set aside?
 If I look inward tae my sims,
-fae probabilities that swelled, an sleep wi dormant robot limbs, would I emerge wi fear dispelled, wi owerincubated skills, which squanders in anxiety if I must live through many kills o maximal variety?
+fae probabilities that swell
+in sleep wi dormant robot limbs, would I emerge an fear dispel wi owerincubated skills, which squanders in anxiety that's cloaked a life through many kills o maximal variety?
-But fostering each scar an scrape am answered by my falters met, the ties I cut can keep their shape as stripping frae a stuffed headset.
+But fostering each scar an scrape am answered by my falters met, the ties I cut can keep their shape as strippings frae a stuffed headset.
 I won't retrace the travelled lead, am disembowelled, unwrangling, a sleeve emptied o ravelled tweed, a loose weave I'll leave dangling.
+Erry fix I set is unjammed
-Errything that's done is undone when I settle tae the rhythm,
+when I settle tae the rhythm,
-Predictably my life is run
-wi chaos fae algorithm.
+Predictably my life hae programmed chaos fae its algorithm.
 Behind me doors close silently, ahead is what I can't prevent, a force withoot concept o me,